In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 Jon DeVaney, president of the Yakima-based Washington State Tree Fruit Association, said the pandemic has disrupted sales in overseas markets.
 That means less income for warehouse owners whose safety measures will be under a kind of stress test in the weeks ahead as employment rises to handle a highly perishable cherry crop.

-Some warehouses have offered bonuses, and Allen Bros. offered a temporary $1-an-hour raise.
+Some warehouses have offered bonuses, and Allan Bros. offered a temporary $1-an-hour raise.
 But the warehouses have balked at the workers’ request for the $2 raise through the course of the pandemic.
 “The strikers will say, ‘I feel safer if I’m paid more.’ but from an industry perspective they are different issues.
 You can’t exchange money for safety,” DeVaney said.

 Workers say safety is a key issue, along with hazard pay, and a commitment to longer-term bargaining over wages.